aspose-svg/Aspose.SVG-Documentation/net/drawing-basics/fills-and-strokes/_index.md

 ---
 <link href="./../../style.css" rel="stylesheet" type="text/css" />

 Filling and stroking are both painting operations.
 All graphical elements such as shapes, paths and text – are rendered by being filled.
 The fill is painting the interior of the object, and stroke is painting along its outline.
 The stroke and fill are ones of the main SVG CSS properties that can be set for any lines, text and shapes.

-In the SVG text file, these properties can be specified both in the **style** attribute and using **[presentation attributes](https://www.w3.org/TR/2018/CR-SVG2-20181004/styling.html#TermPresentationAttribute)**.
+In the SVG text file, they can be specified both in the **style** attribute and using **[presentation attributes](https://www.w3.org/TR/2018/CR-SVG2-20181004/styling.html#TermPresentationAttribute)**.
 For each property, there exists a corresponding presentation attribute, which is described in the Styling chapter of W3 SVG 2.0 specification.